yale-cpsc-419-templates/pset-3-template/README.md

 * Your application program must use SQL prepared statements for every database query.
 (This protects the database against SQL injection attacks.)
 * Use cookies to keep track of the application's state
-* Any display of user-entered content on your webpage must be **escaped** before display.
+* Any display of user-entered content (such as search terms or an invalid URL) on your webpage must be **escaped** before display.
 This prevents XSS (cross-site-scripting) attacks

-Here are some **recommendations** for the source code of your solution.

 * Reuse code from your solution to Pset 2 in this assignment.
 * Modularize your application program so that database communication code is cleanly separated from response production code.
     * Use HTML templates to keep your repsonse production code as clear as possible